 There are many types of bikes that we convert to electric.
-This is not a compete list but here are some examples: Road bikes, mountain bikes, hybrid bikes, tandems, folding bikes, cargo bikes, recumbents, adult tricycles, beach cruisers, and vintage bikes.
-All of these bikes may be made of aluminum, steel, titanium, or carbon fiber.
-Of all of the bikes there some that are very difficult to convert to electric and some that are much easier.
-But the question is...which type of bike makes for the best conversion?
+This is not a compete list but here are some examples: Road bikes, mountain bikes, hybrid bikes, folding bikes, cargo bikes, beach cruisers, and vintage bikes.

-Your bike may be an unfavorable candidate due to condition.
-When I say condition I do not mean wear that comes from riding the bike.
+In addition your bike may be an unfavorable candidate due to condition.
+When I say condition I do not mean the usual wear that comes from riding the bike.
 Any bike that is regularly ridden will show wear and some more than others.
 I mean those bikes that have been stored under the house for the last 30 years and now all the parts have been rusted together.
 We have seen this more than you would think.

 An interesting thing about electric bike conversions is that a used bike works just as well as a new bike and costs significantly less.
 The reason for this is simple.
 A bicycle frame, fork, shifters and derailleurs can last for decades and the same goes for a good set of wheels.
 The "perishables" on a bike are relatively inexpensive.
 A new chain, cassette, and shifter, if needed, would cost less than a $100.
 If you do not have a bike to convert to electric, or the bike you have is not a good candidate for conversion, then give some thought to a used bike.
 Bicycle Blue Book, in San Jose California, (online at Bicyclebluebook.com) is a good source, or your local Craig's List.
 Remember, when it comes to converting a bike to electric think simple.
 The Bafang motor delivers a lot of power so a 7 - 9 speed bike is plenty of gear choices to get you up the hills.